Hey Readers! Today, I want to talk about one of those things that can seem to never go away after your conviction.

 Well, for one, I took accountability for my actions in the charged crime.
-I figured out that, yes, I had indeed screwed up royally in society and that I did need to make changes in my mindset and my lifestyle to avoid making such a mistake again.
+I figured out that, yes, I had indeed screwed up royally and that I did need to make changes in my mindset and my lifestyle to avoid making such a mistake again.
 That was the first step.

 Secondly, I realized that the issues I was facing in employment and housing weren’t necessarily total barriers, they were simply obstacles that I had to overcome on my own merit.
 Each time I heard a ‘NO’ from an interviewing employer or the local housing authority/landlord, I used to think it was impossible to overcome.
 Every ‘no’ was a reminder of that at one point.

 I’ve rented a couple of different properties over time and I have even owned my own property for a time.
 I’ve also held a range of jobs, from waitressing to advocate work, and from changing oil to filling vending machines as an assistant for the blind vendor’s program in my area.
 And everything in between as well as on the side.

 Instead of viewing the issues you face as irreversible roadblocks, view them as road bumps, or re-directions toward what you’re truly meant for.
 You may have to redirect yourself, find a new goal, or overcome a few giant obstacles – but your anger can be turned into the perfect fuel to do just that.